 If an error occurs, it will be displayed in the above log

-Step 3: Configure log rotate on Raspberry Pi
+Step 3: Configure log rotate in New Zealand on Raspberry Pi

 Surprisingly, log files occupy excess space on a disk effecting overall system performance.
-To overcome this issue, we will show you how to configure logrotate, save disk space and enhance your system performance.
+To overcome this issue, we will show you how to configure log rotate in New Zealand, save disk space and enhance your system performance.

 Logrotate comes as a pre-installed app in Raspbian build.
 Here’s how to edit logrotate configuration file: